Project overview: Design, materials and prep work

 Here’s a surefire way to give your half bath a dramatic new look.
-Combine your choice of furniture with one of these basin-type sinks for a unique, custom-styled bath redo.
+Combine your choice of furniture with one of these basin-type DIY vessel sink ideas for a unique, custom-styled bath redo.
 This modern version of your great-grandma’s wash basin creates an eclectic style that looks great in contemporary or traditional settings.

 The payoff: Transform the look of your half bath in three weekends.

 - Add a spacious feel by replacing your vanity cabinet with a table.

 - Combine the classic look of an old-fashioned vessel sink with the sleek style of a modern wall-mount faucet.

 - Save wall patching work by using these easy-to-clean granite wall tiles.

 The DIY vessel sink and wall-mount faucet cost more than standard off-the-shelf plumbing fixtures.
 But the combined cost of the table and plumbing fixtures we show is about the same as if you purchased a top-quality vanity cabinet, solid-surface vanity top and high-end faucet.
 And you’ll save at least half the cost of a professional bath remodel by doing the work yourself.